Water for Human Consumption Directive

 Article 3: Exemptions 1.
 This Directive does not apply to: (a) natural mineral waters in accordance with Council Directive 80/777/EEC (b) waters which are medicinal products within the meaning of Council Directive 65/65/EEC 2.
 Member States may exempt from the provisions of this Directive (a) water intended exclusively for those purposes for which the competent authorities are satisfied that the quality of the water has no influence, either directly or indirectly, on the health of the consumers concerned (b) water intended for human consumption from an individual supply providing less than 10m3 a day as an average or serving fewer than 50 persons, unless the water is supplied as part of a commercial or public activity

 Member States: Art.5 - Quality standards.
 MS shall set values applicable to water intended for human consumption for the parameters set out in Annex I. The values shall not be less stringent that those set out in Annex I. Art.
 7 - Monitoring.
 MS shall take all measures necessary to ensure that regular monitoring of the quality of water intended for human consumption is carried out.
 Art.
 8 - Remedial action and restrictions in use.
 Art.9 - Derogations> MS may provide for derogations from the parametric values set out in Annex I, Part B or set in accordance with Article 5 (3), up to a maximum value to be determined by them, provided no derogation constitutes a potential danger to human health.
 Art.
 13 - Information and Reporting.
 MS shall publish a report every three years on the quality of water intended for human consumption with the objective of informing consumers.
-These reports will be send to the Commission within two months of their publication.
+These reports will be sent to the Commission within two months of their publication.

 Relevant product types